kailaix/ADCME.jl/docs/src/index.md

     print(joinpath(splitdir(pathof(ADCME))[1], "deps/deps.jl"))
     ```

-## Troubleshooting for MacOSX
+## Troubleshooting for MacOS

 Here are some common problems you may encounter on a Mac computer:

 - You may get stuck at building ADCME.
-It is a [known issue](https://github.com/kailaix/ADCME.jl/issues/64) for some combinations of specific MacOSX and Julia versions.
+It is a [known issue](https://github.com/kailaix/ADCME.jl/issues/64) for some combinations of specific MacOS and Julia versions.
 You can verify this by checking whether the following step gets stuck:

 ```julia
 using PyCall